Austral Wheel Race: Women's Austral

+Historical preservation

+The history of the Austral has been documented by AusCycling's Victorian History and Heritage subcommittee, which manages the AusCycling Victorian History Archive.
+The collection contains approximately 5,000 items relating to Victorian road and track cycling and is led by cycling historian and photographer Ray Bowles.

+In 2024 Bowles and the Victorian History Archive produced an eight-part history of the Austral Wheelrace, tracing the event from its origins at the Melbourne Cricket Ground through its different promoters, venues and eras of track cycling to the modern indoor event.

 Prize money

 Prize money has varied, following the fashion for cycling, from a grand piano to monetary prizes of 240 sovereigns in 1898, 450 sovereigns in 1902, to a low of $1500 during the 1970s, increasing to $5,000 in 1982, and exceeding $18,000 since 2000.